MrMonkey420/mrmonkey420.github.io/README.md

 ### Camera Culling

 In essence, what we are gona do is set the camera bounds and detect if any entity is inside of it.
-Also we can call the camera bounds “frustum”.
+If an entity that exists in the virtual world is not situated in the camera bounds, also called “frustum”, it wont render and will free some memory to better optimization.

 1. Determine the camera's view frustum: In a 2D game, the camera's view frustum is essentially a rectangle that represents the portion of the game world that's visible    on the screen.
 You can calculate the view frustum by using the camera's position and size, as well as the screen size.